ketozhang/asdf-pydantic/README.md

     ]
 ```

-Then create an extension with the converter included with *asdf-pydantic*:
+Then create an ASDF extension with the help of the provided converter class [`AsdfPydanticConverter`](#asdf_pydantic.converter.AsdfPydanticConverter).

 ```py
 # mypackage/extensions.py